Rev. Jesse Jackson, 76, reveals he has Parkinson's disease

 Prominent civil rights activist the Rev. Jesse Jackson has been diagnosed with Parkinson’s disease, he announced Friday.

-“My family and I began to notice changes about three years ago,” Jackson said in a statement.
+“My family and I began to notice changes about three years ago,” Jackson, 76, said in a statement.
 “After a battery of tests, my physicians identified the issue as Parkinson's disease, a disease that bested my father.”

 A neurological disorder with no known cure, Parkinson’s is commonly associated with tremors, stiffness and difficulty with walking and balancing.